-More proof that the 3X Pitching Velocity Program has more drills, lifts and exercises that highly correlate to pitching velocity than any other program in the game.
+More proof that the 3X Pitching Velocity Program has more drills, lifts, and exercises that highly correlate to pitching velocity than any other program in the game.
 This study in particular defines the effect of using a medicine ball throw, like the med ball routine in the 3X Pitching Velocity Program, to train trunk rotation power to increase pitching velocity.
-This study proves how important the trunk is to converting leg power and increasing the arm speed.
+This study proves how important the trunk is to converting leg power and increasing arm speed.

-In this article, we will first look at the trunk and arm anatomy and then into the correlations of medicine ball throws and trunk rotation velocity to a significant increase in pitching velocity.
+In this article, we will first look at the trunk and arm anatomy and then into the correlations between medicine ball throws and trunk rotation velocity to a significant increase in pitching velocity.
 We will then look into more of the function the trunk plays in generating pitching velocity and how most pitching programs waste their time overvaluing the arm muscles to generate speeds when studies show the hip and trunk muscle groups are almost double the value of the upper extremities when it comes to generating speeds.

 Trunk and Arm Anatomy of the Pitcher

 Kibler (1994) reported 54% of the total force generated in the arm is developed proximally and must be maintained through proper rotation of the scapula, thus indicating that the scapula plays a vital role in maintaining the progression of energy throughout the kinetic chain during overarm motion (2).

 Here is the anatomical breakdown of the shoulder.

 - Properly retraction allowing for cocking of the baseball